loosenthedark/brew-barberista-landing-page/README.md

   - ##### Mobile & Tablet (< 992px):

     - The site's above-the-fold real estate on mobile and tablet features a clean, soothing background image of a horizon out to sea.
-This was chosen due to Brew Barberista's prime [location](https://loosenthedark.tech/brew-barberista/#location) just off the Howth Road in Raheny and less than a kilometre uphill from the Dublin Bay coast road.
+This was chosen due to Brew Barberista's prime [location](https://loosenthedark.tech/brew-barberista/#location) just off the Howth Road in Raheny, less than a kilometre uphill from the Dublin Bay coast road.
-    - On page load this landing area is brought to life using animated hero icons: one of a [takeaway cup of hot coffee](static/images/icons/icon-coffee-takeaway.svg), the other a [silhouette of a man with a striking hairstyle](static/images/icons/icon-silhouette.svg).
-These icons have been enlarged and had a 'zoom-into-view' `@keyframes icon-reveal` animation effect applied to them in order to capture the visitor's attention and also hint at the services available at Brew Barberista.
+    - On page load this landing area is brought to life using animated hero icons: one a [takeaway cup of hot coffee](static/images/icons/icon-coffee-takeaway.svg), the other a [silhouette of a man with a striking hairstyle](static/images/icons/icon-silhouette.svg).
+These icons have been enlarged and had a 'zoom-into-view' `@keyframes icon-reveal` animation effect applied to them in order to capture the visitor's attention and hint at the services available at Brew Barberista.
     - There is also a gold-coloured downward-pointing chevron icon used to hook the user and encourage them to explore below the fold.
-This functionality has been enhanced by adding a gentle "bobbing" animation effect in the project's stylesheet
+This functionality has been enhanced by adding a gentle `@keyframes bobbing` animation effect in the project's stylesheet

   - ##### Desktop (> 991px):

     - A decision was made to change the `header` area's aesthetic on desktop devices.
-In place of the background image with animated icons are two short complimentary video backgrounds: one showing [a barista pouring a cup of coffee](static/videos/bg-barista-pour.mp4), the other featuring [a close-up of a barber trimming a customer's hair](static/videos/bg-barber.mp4).
+In place of the background image with animated icons are two short complementary video backgrounds: one showing [a barista pouring a cup of coffee](static/videos/bg-barista-pour.mp4), the other featuring [a closeup of a barber trimming a customer's hair](static/videos/bg-barber.mp4).
-    - Each of these `video` elements has had its `opacity` reduced to keep them from being seen to occupy the foreground (and/or overly distract the user).
+    - Both of these `video` elements have had their `opacity` reduced to keep them from being seen to occupy the foreground (and/or overly distract the user from the site's main content).
     - There has also been an `.overlay` class applied to an absolutely-positioned `div` element that acts as a subtle filter in line with the site's prevailing colour palette
     - One more additional `div` with `background-color` set to semi-opaque blue has had a `clip-path` rule applied to it.
 This has the effect of creating a symmetrical pair of roughly triangular 'corner areas', each containing an icon and a heading, which act as navigation links to 'Brew Coffee' and 'Brew Barber', respectively.
 </details>